yzengal/ICDE21-HST/README.md

 ### Run the algorithm by scripts

-run-scripts/construct: run&#42;.py is used to run the experiments; calc&#42;.py is used to calculate the experimental results; plot&#42;.py is used the plot the experimental figures.
+run-scripts/construct: For experiments of constructions, run&#42;.py is used to run the experiments; calc&#42;.py is used to calculate the experimental results; plot&#42;.py is used the plot the experimental figures.

-run-scripts/update: run&#42;.py is used to run the experiments; calc&#42;.py is used to calculate the experimental results; plot&#42;.py is used the plot the experimental figures.
+run-scripts/update: For experiments of updates, run&#42;.py is used to run the experiments; calc&#42;.py is used to calculate the experimental results; plot&#42;.py is used the plot the experimental figures.

 **Notice**, the variable **MAX_DIM** in global.h should be modified based on the dimensions of datasets before running any experiments.